 The user can select whether the trigger condition on the selected L Port pin is going to be either a positive edge (low to high transition) or a negative edge (high to low transition).
 This selection is made via the Reg: WKEDG, which is an 8-bit control register with a bit assigned to each L Port pin.
 Setting the control bit will select the trigger condition to be a negative edge on that particular L Port pin.
 Resetting the bit selects the trigger condition to be a positive edge.
 Changing an edge select entails several steps in order to avoid a pseudo Wakeup condition as a result of the edge change.
-First, the associated WKEN bit should be cleared, followed by the associated WKEN bit should be cleared, followed by the associated WKEN bit being re-enabled.
+First, the associated WKEN bit should be reset, followed by the edge select change in WKEDG.
+Next, the associated WKPND bit should be cleared, followed by the associated WKEN bit being re-enabled.